fpiette/OverbyteICS/ReadMe8.txt

 ROOT.PEM :     A demo CA certificate.
                Passphrase is "password".
 TRUSTEDCABUNDLE.PEM :
+               A demo CA file in PEM format containing about 52 well known root CA certificates to be specified in property CA Path of the demo applications.
+Read the comments included in this file.
+ROOTCABUNDLE.PEM :
-               A demo CA file in PEM format containing multiple well known root CA certificates to be specified in property CA Path of the demo applications.
+               A demo CA file in PEM format containing about 280 well known root CA certificates to be specified in property CA Path of the demo applications.
 Read the comments included in this file.